-6.1 A number of standards have been developed worldwide to help organisations implement risk management systematically and effectively.
-These standards seek to establish a common view on frameworks, processes and practice, and are generally set by recognised international standards bodies or by industry groups.
-Risk management is a fast-moving discipline and standards are regularly supplemented and updated.

-6.2 Despite the publication of the global risk management standard in 2009; ISO 31000, the Institute of Risk Management (IRM) has decided to retain its support for the original 'Risk Management Standard' that was published in 2002 because it is a simple guide that outlines a practical and systematic approach to the management of risk.
+- 6.1 A number of standards have been developed worldwide to help organisations implement risk management systematically and effectively.
+These standards seek to establish a common view on frameworks, processes and practice, and are generally set by recognised international standards bodies or by industry groups. - 6.2 Despite the publication of the global risk management standard in 2009; ISO 31000, the Institute of Risk Management (IRM) has decided to retain its support for the original 'Risk Management Standard' that was published in 2002 because it is a simple guide that outlines a practical and systematic approach to the management of risk.
 The standard is not prescriptive i.e. a box ticking exercise or a certifiable process.
 Instead, the standard represents best practice against which organisations can measure themselves.
 The council has reviewed this policy against this standard.